What We Offer

 - Family and friends are invited to come along and watch us in action.

-- Most Dancentre performances are costumed.
+Costumes are hired out to students for each performance for a minimal fee.
 A costume deposit is due at the start of term 3.
-This enables us to get costumes underway in plenty of time for the end of year concert.
+This enables us to get costumes underway in plenty of time for the end of year performance.

-- Dancentre students can be assessed in Classical Ballet, Jazz and Tap.
+- Dancentre students can be assessed in SFD Classical Ballet, Jazz and Tap.

 - Regular attendance for at least 15 weeks for Levels 1 – 3 and 20 weeks for Levels 4 – 8, plus extra practice at home are essentials.

-- There are a series of dance competitions and eisteddfods held in Victoria every year.
+- There are a series of dance competitions held in Victoria every year.
 The competition season usually commences in June.

 - Southern Federation of Dance has an annual Choreographic Competition in October.
 Make up your own dance!
 This is a fantastic introduction to competitions because the costumes can be basic and the students are judged on their composition skills rather than their technical ability.
 Dances can be in any style and may be a solo, duo, trio or troupe.
 Please contact the office for further information